Idle Reduction Equipment for Heavy-Duty Trucks

 Automatic engine stop-start systems keep the sleeper bunk temperature within a preset range.
 When sensors detect that the temperature is out of range, the engine is automatically turned on to run climate control for a set period.
 Similar controls can also keep locomotive engines warm.
 This technology reduces but does not eliminate idling, and fuel savings may be minimal in extreme temperatures.
 The extra starts may also disturb the driver's sleep.

 TSE, sometimes called shore power or electric standby, is the use of off-board power—and sometimes equipment—to support truck drivers’ rest-period needs.
 TSE installations are available at a limited number of truck stops and fleet terminals.
 TSE takes two forms: single-system electrification and dual-system electrification.

 Single-system electrification provides HVAC directly to the truck via a gantry- or pedestal-mounted duct.
 These installations, located at truck stops or truck terminals, may also provide electricity and amenities such as internet access.

 Dual-system electrification, also called shore power, provides plug-in power for a truck’s auxiliary electric HVAC system and accessories.
 Some installations also provide power for electric transport refrigeration units.

-The U.S. Environmental Protection Agency’s (EPA) Clean Diesel Program provides financial support for some idle reduction projects at both the national and state levels.
-The program includes grants and rebates funded under the Diesel Emissions Reduction Act.
+The U.S. Environmental Protection Agency’s (EPA) Diesel Emissions Reduction Act (DERA) Program provides financial support for some idle reduction projects at both the national and state levels.
+The program includes grants and rebates funded under DERA.
 EPA's SmartWay program offers a list of Verified Idle Reduction Technologies.